GIST: Gibbs self-tuning for locally adaptive Hamiltonian Monte Carlo: Truncation of an infinite-dimensional Gaussian measure

-This section demonstrates that the exact self-tuned HMC algorithm described in Section~\ref{ex:exact_stHMC} can achieve a similar mean-squared jump distance (MSJD) as randomized HMC from Section~\ref{ex:exact_rHMC} on a target distribution that can be interpreted as a truncation of an infinite-dimensional Gaussian measure \cite{BePiSaSt2011,BoEb2020}.
-This is a worst-case example since the corresponding Hamiltonian dynamics is highly oscillatory \cite{petzold_jay_yen_1997}.
-More precisely, the target distribution is a $d$-dimensional centered normal distribution with covariance matrix given by
+This section illustrates that the GIST samplers described in Section~\ref{ex:exact_stHMC} can achieve a similar mean-squared jump distance (MSJD) as well-tuned randomized HMC from Section~\ref{ex:exact_rHMC} on a target distribution that can be interpreted as a truncation of an infinite-dimensional Gaussian measure \cite{BePiSaSt2011,BoEb2020}; see Remark~\ref{rmk:applications} for applications of this class of target measures.
+This is a worst-case example, because the corresponding Hamiltonian dynamics is highly oscillatory \cite{petzold_jay_yen_1997}.
+More precisely, the target distribution is a $d$-dimensional centered Normal distribution with covariance matrix given by

-This example has traditionally been used to illustrate the importance of path length randomization to avoid slow mixing due to periodicities or near-periodicities in the underlying Hamiltonian dynamics \cite{Ne2011,BoSa2017,BoEb2022}.
-Here we use this worst-case example to demonstrate the efficacy of the self-tuned HMC algorithms based on the U-turn conditions defined by \eqref{eq:ct_angle} and \eqref{eq:ct_dist}.
+This example has traditionally been used to illustrate the importance of path-length randomization to avoid slow mixing due to periodicities or near-periodicities in the underlying Hamiltonian dynamics \cite{Ne2011,BoSa2017,BoEb2022}.
+Here we use this worst-case example to demonstrate the efficacy of GIST samplers based on the U-turn conditions defined by \eqref{eq:ct_angle} and \eqref{eq:ct_dist}.

-For this model, the exact solution to the corresponding Hamiltonian dynamics $(\theta_t, \rho_t)$ at time $t \ge 0$ from initial condition $(\theta_0, \rho_0)$ is given in components by
+For this model, the exact solution to the corresponding Hamiltonian dynamics $(\theta_t, \rho_t)$ at time $t \ge 0$ from initial condition $(\theta, \rho)$ is given in components by

 for $i \in \{1, \dots, d \}$.
 Using these solutions, the evaluation of the U-turn path lengths in \eqref{eq:ct_angle} or \eqref{eq:ct_dist} reduces to finding the first positive root of a scalar function of time, which itself crucially relies on a good initialization.